ULTIMATE EYEWEAR LTD PRESENTS POLAR PLUS…

 Polar Plus adopts the latest technology where a quality 1.1mm polarized film is integrated into the lens material itself , providing maximum protection as well as preventing de-lamination that sometimes occurs with other polarized lenses.

-Polar Plus also provides 100% UVA/UVB protection and comes in different colors as well as with or without an additional mirror coating.
+Polar Plus also provides 100% UVA/UVB protection and comes in different colours as well as with or without an additional mirror coating.